 Groups, or sets of parasequences may be arranged in a varity of different geometries that record the evolution of relative sea level and sediment influx during the cycle through which a sequence evolves.
 These different geometries are referred to as parasequence stacking patterns, which may be progradational, aggradational, or retrogradational, depending on what's happening with the long-term balance between relative sea level and sediment influx over the course of multiple parasequence cycles.

 Use of Sequence Stratigraphy in Sea-Level Analysis.
 Boggs Figure 13.18 shows 3-step analysis:

 Although it has been successful in many ways, and is a powerful approach to interpreting stratigraphy, there has been quite a lot of controversy over this type of analysis.
 The main problem was that the Exxon group claimed their curves record rises and falls in global eustatic sea level through time (Figs. 13.20, 13.21), which assumes that all changes in relative sea level were caused by changes in global eustatic sea level.
 This assumption ignores the possible (and very real) effects of variable subsidence or uplift due to tectonic forces.

-We also briefly discussed forced regressions and resulting lowstand features, and watched a movie from the Univ.
+We also will discuss forced regressions and resulting lowstand features, and watched a movie from the Univ.
 South Carolina web page to help understand the geometries and controls on sequence stratigraphy.

 Return to Lecture Outlines